 Stephen was born and raised in Braddock Pennsylvania, a Borough of Pittsburgh.
 He was raised Byzantine Catholic in a very close knit community.
 He went to college in Arkansas where he met his wife Cyndy and married after graduation.
 In the early years of the marriage Cyndy became convicted by the Holy Spirit and started to consume sermon tapes by Pastor Al Martin, sent by her sister.
 Through the work of the Holy Spirit she was saved, and Stephen started to become convicted of his own sin nature.
 Stephen was saved by the Grace of God and soon embraced the Doctrines of Grace.
 The family has lived in Arkansas, North Eastern Pennsylvania and now Arizona.
 His employment with Wells Fargo Bank spans 37 years and he currently is a Database Analyst.
 Stephen has been involved in various church ministries throughout his life from trips to Mexico to build houses, to high school/young adult ministries and recently the Lakeshore Project.
 He also has a passion to serve those struggling with addictions.
 The Kountz family has three grown children, Kelley, Caleb and Karis plus eight grandchildren all residing in the Gilbert area.

 John Stafford was born in Ithaca, New York.
 He moved to Venice, Florida at the age of eleven and then on to Arizona at age twenty-one.
 In 1966 John married his high school sweetheart Debbie.
 They were both born again while attending Church of the Redeemer in Mesa, AZ.
 John graduated from Arizona State University in 1971.
 John and Debbie started their family that same year.
 They have three boys and one girl.
-John and Debbie have known Pastors John and Darrell before they were pastors.
 John is currently retired from Senior Project Estimator for Chanen Construction Co. in Phoenix.

 Janet serves as a counselor in our counseling center.
 Janet counsels women and children.
-She also participates in couple and family counseling with her husband, Pastor Darrell Gustafson.
-Janet speaks at conferences and lady retreats.
+She also participates in couple and family counseling with her husband, Darrell Gustafson.
+Janet speaks at conferences and ladies retreats.

 Kathi has been serving in the capacity of church secretary at Grace Covenant since August 1999.
 Many of her duties include: producing the weekly church bulletins and inserts, prayer request sheets, attendance record, monthly calendars, and bi-annual fellowship directory; sending out visitor and congregation letters; copying and compiling curriculum materials for Sunday school teachers and selected music materials for the music director; answering the phone and other general office responsibilities.